 This course will be conducted in an atmosphere of mutual respect and affirms people of all gender expressions and identities.
-I am happy to be addressed as either Laura or Mrs. Osteen; my gender pronouns are she/her/hers but using they/them is also fine.
+I am happy to be addressed as either Jessie or Ms. Van der Laan; my gender pronouns are she/her/hers.
 I was provided with a class roster with your name as it appears in the Banner system.
 However, if you prefer to be called a different name than what is on the roster, please let me know.
 As I cannot change your name in the eLearn system, please include your preferred name in any assignment or communication, to ensure your peers and I may address you correctly.